 The SEGC Board's policy is to maintain the assets of the Fund at a satisfactory level above the minimum amount to meet claims and administration costs of SEGC and the Fund.
-The minimum amount may be determined by the Board from time to time with the approval of the Minister in accordance with the Corporations Act.
-The minimum amount of the Fund is currently \$76 million.
-The minimum amount is subject to regular review by SEGC.
+The minimum amount may be determined by the Board from time to time with the approval of the Minister in accordance with the Corporations Act 2001.
+The minimum amount of the Fund is currently \$76.0 million.
+The minimum amount is subject to regular review by independent professional advisers appointed by the Board of SEGC.

-The Board has an investment strategy in place to invest available financial assets, amounting to \$104,047,096 (2012: \$107,863,207), into two cash and fixed income funds managed by two professional investment portfolio managers respectively at 30 June 2013 in order to preserve the minimum fund requirement as prescribed above.
+The Board has an investment strategy in place to invest available financial assets, amounting to \$103,823,766 (2013: \$104,047,096), into two cash and fixed income funds managed by two professional investment portfolio managers respectively at 30 June 2014 in order to preserve the minimum fund requirement as prescribed above.

-The Board monitors the Fund by receiving and reviewing quarterly reports from the two fund managers and a report on claims from the legal counsel at each Board meeting.
+The Board monitors the Fund by receiving and reviewing quarterly reports from the two fund managers and a report on claims from legal counsel at each Board meeting.

-If the total fair value amount of the Fund falls below the minimum amount, the Board is able to take measures to manage the financial position, including taking insurance against claim liability, paying claims in instalments, external borrowing or imposing levies on ASX or participants of ASX.
-The Board has not yet taken any of the measures, or considered them to be necessary.
+If the total fair value amount of the Fund falls below the minimum amount, the Board is able to take measures to manage the financial position, including taking insurance against claim liability, paying claims in instalments, external borrowings or imposing levies on ASX or participants of ASX.
+The Board has not taken any of these measures, or considered them to be necessary in the current or prior financial years.

-If the amount in the Fund exceeds the minimum amount, the Board has discretion to pay the excess or part of the excess to ASX under a separate account designated as the Financial Industry Development Account (FIDA), with the approval of the Minister for Financial Services and Superannuation (the Minister) or his delegate.
+If the amount in the Fund exceeds the minimum amount, the Board has discretion to pay the excess or part of the excess to an account designated as the Financial Industry Development Account (FIDA), with the approval of the Minister or his delegate.
+FIDA is administered by ASX.